-Since Northlight Aurora has gone from strength to strength and after tackling Howard Goodall’s Eternal Light for their very successful Christmas concerts in 2011 they are now working on Karl Jenkins’ Armed Man and Cecilia McDowall’s Christus Natus Est for their Christmas concerts in 2012.
-Alongside these classical pieces Aurora does a mixture of popular, scots and musical theatre songs to offer a real variety of music to its members and audiences.
+Since Northlight Aurora has gone from strength to strength and have tackled many interesting and challenging pieces including Karl Jenkin’s The Armed Man, and Dan Forrest Requiem for the Living.
+Alongside these classical pieces Aurora tackles a mixture of popular, scots and musical theatre songs to offer a real variety of music to its members and audiences.

 One of Aurora’s main aims is to be able to offer quality singing and great opportunities to our members for as little cost as possible, so we do a lot of fundraising events throughout the year to help to keep costs down.

-If you are interested in joining Aurora please message us on the contact page for more information or come along and join us on a Monday night from 7.30pm to 9.30pm in the Stewart’s Hall.
+If you are interested in joining Aurora please message us on the contact page for more information or come along and join us on a Monday night from 7.30pm to 9.30pm in the The Ex-Servicemans Club, Gordon Street, Huntly.